 - 90 Day Return Protection

 - Roadside Assistance Dispatch Service

 - Travel & Emergency Assistance

-The coverage will remain for purchases made before that date, with the exception of roadside assistance and travel & emergency assistance.
-Those benefits will end as of that date, regardless of when you made your purchase
+The coverage remains for purchases made before that date, with the exception of roadside assistance and travel & emergency assistance.
+Those benefits will end as of September 22, regardless of when you made your purchase

 The problem for Citi is that some of the benefits they’re taking away have become standard with other issuers, especially among premium cards.

 While I understand that these perks are often tied to the type of card (World Elite Mastercard, Visa Signature, etc.), it doesn’t make sense to me that they’d cut benefits in the same way for a high annual fee card as they would for a much lower annual fee card.

 In general it seems like Citi has been struggling with strategy for the past couple of years.
 The Prestige Card is the perfect example — it used to be awesome, then they stopped accepting applications, then they relaunched it with a few new benefits that were more or less a wash, then they stopped accepting applications again, and then they announced more changes, but they also don’t really seem to be marketing the card.